Nara-Network/nara-stable-ovault/docs/FUNCTION_FLOWS.md

 1. Call admin mint: `NaraUSD.mint(to, amount)` (requires MINTER_ROLE)

-## Redeem naraUSD (Hub Chain)
+## Redeem NaraUSD (Hub Chain)

 ### Instant or queued redemption

 1. Call redeem: `NaraUSD.redeem(collateralAsset, naraUSDAmount, allowQueue)`
    - If liquidity is available: executes instantly and returns collateral
-   - If liquidity is insufficient and `allowQueue=true`: queues the request and locks naraUSD in silo
+   - If liquidity is insufficient and `allowQueue=true`: queues the request and locks NaraUSD in silo

 ### Update queued redemption request